speechace/speechace-api-samples/README.md

 Detailed documentation on the API is available at https://docs.speechace.com

-# Sample demo
-We have deployed one of the samples at https://www.speechace.co/api_sample .
-Please feel free to try it out there.

 # Getting an API key
 The API is commercially available via www.speechace.com.
 Please visit the site and drop us a note using the Contact form to get an API key.